HSodhani/Student-Result-Management-System/README.md

-# Who do I talk to in case of any issue?
+# Who do I talk to in case of any issue❓
 Get in touch on [Facebook](https://www.facebook.com/hsodhani1), [linkedin](https://www.linkedin.com/in/hardiksodhani/) or [Email](mailto:hardik.sodhani@gmail.com)